jphoga/portfolio/content/project/project/super_car/index.md

 ---
 title: Market Place for Super Cars
 date: "2017-07-28T22:40:32.169Z"
-description: For all car lovers - rent your own high class car.
+description: Rent your own high class car online.
 ---

 Here's to all the people who want to look rich for one day: Rent your high class car and live your dream!